MaxHalford/maxhalford.github.io/content/links.md

 ## Hall of fame

-The following is a hall of fame of papers, books, and blog posts that have a very high [signal to noise ratio](https://www.urbandictionary.com/define.php?term=signal%20to%20noise%20ratio); I highly recommend reading some of them when you get time.
+The following is a hall of fame of papers, books, and blog posts that have a very high [signal to noise ratio](https://www.urbandictionary.com/define.php?term=signal%20to%20noise%20ratio) -- at least in my book.
+I highly recommend reading some of them when you get time.

 - [The Elements of Statistical Learning - Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie](http://statweb.stanford.edu/~tibs/ElemStatLearn/printings/ESLII_print10.pdf)
 - [Machine Learning - Tom Mitchell](http://personal.disco.unimib.it/Vanneschi/McGrawHill_-_Machine_Learning_-Tom_Mitchell.pdf) -- I think this wonderful textbook is under-appreciated.